Botcopy/docs/docs/advanced/session-management.md

 In "Keep History" mode the message sent that acts as the divider between sessions can be customized on the Localization page under the Session Expiration dropdown.
 Messaging can be customized for all the languages your bot supports.

-![Portal Custom Session Expiration Messaging](../_assets/portal-custom-session-expiration-message.png) *configured custom session expiration message for English in Portal*
+![Portal Custom Session Expiration Messaging](../_assets/portal-custom-session-expiration-message.png) *Configured custom session expiration message for English in Portal*

-![Chat Custom Session Expiration Messaging](../_assets/custom-session-expiration-message.png) *custom session expiration message shown in the chat*
+![Chat Custom Session Expiration Messaging](../_assets/custom-session-expiration-message.png) *Custom session expiration message shown in the chat*